 She subsequently moved into chaplaincy initially in mental health and general hospital chaplaincy, then in prisons and finally, in a school for boys with specific learning difficulties.
-Having recently retired after twenty years in chaplaincy, she is combining her duties as a Trustee of The Nightingale Fellowship and a Foundation Governor of a school for children with complex learning and behavioural issues.
+She is now a Foundation Governor of a school for children with complex learning and behavioural issues.

-She has an MA in Pastoral Studies, and gained a further MA in Contemporary Ethics in 2015 with a dissertation on the ethics of being retired.
-She is married with three adult children and three grandchildren.
+Jo has an MA in Pastoral Studies, and gained a further MA in Contemporary Ethics in 2015 with a dissertation on the ethics of being retired.
+She was a member of the Nightingale Fellowship Benevolent Fund Advisory Committee from 2009, and then joined the Council in 2011, becoming Hon.
+Treasurer from 2014-19.
+She is married with three adult children and four grandchildren.

 Katie was awarded her Nightingale badge in 1982 and enjoyed a successful and rewarding career in critical care nursing and education.
 Having completed her neonatal ITU course at UCH and her adult ITU course at St Thomas’ she joined the Nightingale School as Clinical Teacher for the ITU course on Mead Ward and later worked as a lecturer in intensive care nursing and physiology at the Nightingale Institute.
 In 2000 Katie became one of the first Consultant Nurses in the UK when she was appointed Consultant Nurse in Critical Care at Charing Cross Hospital and later at Imperial College Healthcare NHS Trust, a role she held until her retirement in 2016.
 Katie worked for many years as a member of the medical team for Chain of Hope, a children’s charity providing cardiac surgery and interventional cardiology in developing countries.
 Katie was a founding board member of NIVAS and provides expert advice on infusion therapy to the MHRA.
 Katie is widely published and works as an expert witness for IV therapy and critical care, she is also a member of the Advisory Board for RCNi and Nursing Standard magazine.
 Katie was elected to the Council of the Nightingale Fellowship in 2006 and was Honorary Secretary to the Fellowship from 2012 – 2015.